+This guide provides an overview of the product and the VSI TCP/IP documentation set.
 VSI encourages users to review this manual before installing and configuring VSI TCP/IP.
 There are significant differences between previous OpenVMS network stacks and the new VSI TCP/IP stack.
 These differences are most apparent in the installation and configuration procedures.
 However, all users will find this guide helpful to get VSI TCP/IP up and running quickly.

-This guide provides an overview of the product and the VSI TCP/IP documentation set.
-Chapter 2 provides instructions for installing and setting up your initial configuration (including instructions to switch between VSI TCP/IP, TCP/IP Services, and MultiNet).
+Chapter 2 provides instructions for installing, setting up your initial configuration, and upgrading VSI TCP/IP.
+It also includes the instructions to switch between VSI TCP/IP, TCP/IP Services, and MultiNet.

 Chapter 3 provides important information to start basic network services.